January 1, 2021

-According to the 2021 Cost vs. Value Report, an upscale bathroom remodel in Seattle averages $86,119.
+According to the 2021 Cost vs. Value Report, the average cost of an upscale bathroom remodel in Seattle is $86,119.
 This includes a layout change, which means plumbing fixtures and electrical are moved, plus a tiled shower and a freestanding tub.
 The cost is lower if you keep the existing layout, which most people do, and have a tub/shower combo.
 Expect your bathroom remodel to cost closer to $60,000 in that case, and even less if you’re keeping something large like the vanity.

 Home Addition Seattle Costs

-According to the 2021 Cost vs. Value Report, an upscale master suite addition in Seattle averages $377,347 and a mid-range one averages $182,056.
-We find most additions to fall somewhere in between, though 2nd story additions almost always cost more than $300,000.
+According to the 2021 Cost vs. Value Report, the average cost of an upscale primary suite addition in Seattle is $377,347 and a mid-range one averages $182,056.
+We find most additions to fall somewhere in between.
+Another common project is Seattle is a 2nd story addition, which almost always cost more than $300,000.
 It’s common for other projects to get tacked on to an addition project.
 When you have a large construction project like an addition happening, it makes sense to check those other smaller projects off your list at the same time.

 Hopefully these ballpark figures are informative and help you determine which range your Seattle remodeling project may fall into.
 If you’re still thinking: “…but I saw a remodel on TV for $30,000, why does it cost twice that?”
 We understand your surprise.
 Home improvement channels can offset certain costs that the average person cannot.
 The figures they show you likely do not include true labor costs for their huge teams of people that work around the clock.
 You simply can’t compare your remodel to what you see on TV, what your best friend in a different city told you, or what you paid 5 years ago.
 Setting a realistic remodeling budget is best handled as a conversation with your local contractor, as no two project budgets are ever alike—we wish they were that easy too!